piotrbakker/eventful/README.md

 # Eventz
-Framework for naming calendar events.
+Eventz is a framework for naming calendar events.